H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 Identity and registration are tightly coupled to roles and permissions that reflect West Virginia's geographic and institutional context:

 - **Community member roles** for residents seeking information about benefits, healthcare, or local resources.
 - **Partner roles** for organizations such as clinics, schools, or nonprofits operating within particular counties or service areas documented in PostgreSQL `gisdb` (host port 5432 — ★ 91 GB PostGIS, 501 tables, 993 ZCTA centroids confirmed March 28).
+ZIP-code-level role scoping against these 993 ZCTA centroids is ready for implementation as OI-38-C.
 - **Curator and governance roles** for people responsible for reviewing background patterns, updating identity specifications, and adjudicating difficult cases — gated on `carrie_admin` token class. ★ `carrie_admin` role is no longer grantable via environment variables or hardcoded literals (OI-36-C CLOSED April 3).
 - **Internal service role** — `role="internal"` — for inter-container service calls only.
 Blocked from `/chat` and `/memory`.
 Cannot be used for community-facing actions.